Blockchain-Valley/solana-pay/README.md

+Testing

+Hardware/OS Requirements: Iphone only.
+No Android yet.

+Create two Solana wallets, one for 'Merchant' while the other is for 'User/Customer' Do this with Phantom Wallet only.

 # Solana Pay

 Solana Pay is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.